josh-mchugh/rediscovering-javascript/chapter-4/README.md

 ## generators.js
 We expand on the no-iterator.js example by using generators and yield to expand the code and keep it's functions small.
 We create two generators and combine them together to create a suit of cards.

+## infinite-squence.js
+In this example, we create an infinite loop to find the prime numbers from a starting point and with a limit.
+We use an anonymous generator function to create an infinite loop to try and find the next prime.
+When one is found, the value is 'yield' to the caller which is the iterator of the for...of loop.
+If the for...of reaches it's limit and breaks out so does the infiite loop since the yield was not called back.